-The Metropolitan Community Colleges and both Johnson County and Kansas City Kansas Community Colleges have developed agreements that allows in-district and Missouri residents to enroll in selected career programs offered at these institutions and pay MCC's tuition rates.
+Metropolitan Community College (MCC) has established affiliate agreements with Johnson County Community College and Kansas City Kansas Community College (referred to below as Affiliate Colleges) in career fields not currently offered by MCC.
+These agreements allow MCC students who are in-district and Missouri residents to enroll in selected career programs offered at these institutions and pay MCC's tuition rates.